Saiajaykumar12/n8n-airtable-backup/README.md

-# 🔄 Airtable Real-Time Backup Automation (n8n)
+# Airtable Real-Time Backup Automation (n8n)

-An optimized n8n workflow that automatically backs up Airtable records across bases using webhooks — in just 3–5 API calls.
+Real-time, webhook-triggered backup of Airtable records to a secondary base — optimized to run in 3–5 API calls per sync, with race-condition handling and duplicate prevention.

-## ⚙️ What It Does
+## How It Works
-- Triggers instantly on any Airtable record change (webhook)
+Airtable record change
-- Syncs Products, Orders & Customers to a backup base
-- Prevents duplicates using upsert logic
-- Handles race conditions by acknowledging payloads immediately
+↓
+Webhook fires instantly to n8n
+↓
+Payload acknowledged immediately (prevents race conditions) ↓
-- Waits 30s for users to finish filling fields before syncing
+30s debounce — waits for user to finish editing all fields ↓

-## 🛠️ Tools Used
-- n8n (workflow automation)
+Upsert logic — checks backup base for existing record ↓
+Record synced to backup base (Products / Orders / Customers)
+## Engineering Decisions

+- **Immediate payload acknowledgment** — Airtable webhooks can fire multiple times for a single edit session; acknowledging immediately and debouncing downstream avoids dropped or duplicate triggers
+- **30-second debounce window** — prevents syncing a record mid-edit, when only some fields have been filled in
+- **Upsert over insert** — avoids duplicate records when the same change triggers multiple webhook events
+- **3–5 API call budget** — deliberately optimized against Airtable's rate limits rather than calling the API per field or per table naively

+## Tech Stack

-- Airtable API
+n8n · Airtable API · Webhooks
-- Webhooks

-## 🚀 How to Use
+## Setup

-1. Import `airtable-backup-workflow.json` into your n8n instance
+1. Import `workflow.json` into n8n
-2. Replace the API token and Base/Table IDs in the Code node
+2. Replace API token and Base/Table IDs in the Code node
-3. Set up your Airtable webhook pointing to the n8n webhook URL
+3. Point an Airtable webhook to the n8n webhook URL
 4. Activate the workflow

-## 📌 Key Features
-- ✅ 3–5 API calls only (highly optimized)
-- ✅ Upsert logic — no duplicate records
-- ✅ Parallel execution safe
-- ✅ Works for multiple tables simultaneously
+## Tables Synced

+Products · Orders · Customers — extendable to additional tables by duplicating the sync branch in the workflow.